Student Activities Director & UIL Coordinator: Dana Terry

 The varsity drill team shall be part of the school's program of activity.
 Its main purpose is to promote school spirit by performing in the stands and at varsity football and basketball games.
 Members shall be drawn from sophomore, junior and senior students.

-YMCA Youth & Government is a statewide civic education and leadership program in which students are involved in the process which not only supplements classroom learning but actually allows them to experience the Legislative and Judicial processes.
+YMCA Youth & Government is a statewide civic education and leadership program in which students are involved in the process that supplements classroom learning and allows them to experience the Legislative and Judicial processes.
 Students choose to participate in legislative, judicial or state affairs of Model UN forums.
-While it is sponsored through the Law Magnet program, it is open to all students at LCHS wishing to participation.
+While it is sponsored through the Law Magnet program, it is open to all students at LCHS wishing to participate.